The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 i) Legal basis

-BOP/IIP indicators are provided to the ECB on the basis of Guideline ECB/2011/2334, as amended35 (hereinafter “Guideline ECB/2011/23”) and to Eurostat on the basis of Regulation (EC) No 184/200536.
+(hereinafter “Guideline ECB/2011/23”) and to Eurostat on the basis of Regulation (EC) No 184/2005.28

 ii) Quality assurance mechanisms

-Since 2017 several actions for the improvement of the quality of the BOP/IIP datasets have been jointly undertaken by Eurostat and ECB, mostly in the context of the implementation of the a biennial report from the Executive Board of the ECB to the Governing Council on the quality of the external statistics data is required by Article 6 of the amending Guideline ECB/2020/52.
-The report follows the principles of the “Public commitment on European Statistics by the ESCB”[37] and includes an extensive quantitative assessment of the statistical output.
-The ECB report is submitted to the WG ES and STC via written procedures and approved by the Executive Board before being submitted to the ECB Governing Council and published on the ECB website.
+A biennial report from the Executive Board of the ECB to the Governing Council on the quality of the external statistics (ES) data is required by Article 6 of the amending Guideline ECB/2020/52.
+The report follows the principles of the “Public commitment on European Statistics by the ESCB”29 and includes an extensive quantitative assessment of the statistical output.
+The ECB report is submitted to the Working Group ES and the Statistics Committee (STC) via written procedures and approved by the Executive Board before being submitted to the ECB Governing Council and published on the ECB website.

 iii) Policy uses

 BOP/IIP data are broadly used for monetary and economic analysis throughout the world, i.e. not only for European policy purposes, but generally by all economic analysts looking into external imbalances/relationships and competitiveness in a context of increasingly mobile financial flows.
-In particular, these data are used to explain changes in monetary developments, therefore supporting the preparation and explanation of monetary policy decisions.
-BOP/IIP statistics are also broadly used in the European Systemic Risk Board (ESRB) Risk Dashboard for various European Commission policy purposes, and IMF work.
+In particular, these data are used to explain changes in monetary developments, thereby supporting the preparation and explanation of monetary policy decisions.
+BOP/IIP statistics are also broadly used in the European Systemic Risk Board (ESRB) Risk Dashboard for various European Commission policy purposes, and IMF work

 - Revisions